 The fgetc() function reads a single character from a text file.
 It takes a stream as an argument and returns an int value which is an ASCII value of the character or the EOF constant if the end of file has been reached.
 The fgets() function reads a string from the text file.
-It takes three arguments - an array of characters in which the string should be stored, the number of elements of the array (it is equal to the size of the array) and a stream associated with the file.
+It takes three arguments - an array of characters in which the string should be stored, the number of elements of the array and a stream associated with the file.
 The function reads at least one character less than the array size.
 If the data were saved in the file with the use of the fprintf() function then they could be read with the use of the fscanf() function and an appropriate formatting string as its argument.
 Aside from the formatting string the function has to take as many arguments as the formatting string indicates.
 Those additional arguments are addresses of variables in which the read data should be stored.
 The function returns the number of items from the file that it successfully matched to the formatting string and assigned to the buffers (aforementioned variables).
-In case of failure it returns the eof constant.
+In case of failure it returns the EOF constant.
+14/69